• Product Introduction

 Getting Started

-You can deploy TanStack Start projects on EdgeOne Pages in the following ways:
+You can deploy TanStack Start projects on the EdgeOne Makers platform using the following methods:

 Import a TanStack Start project from a Git repository

-Select the TanStack Start template from the Pages template library
+Select the TanStack Start template from the Makers template library.

 Use the @edgeone/tanstack-start framework adapter to deploy a local project